kfahn22/heart_curve/README.md

-# Rendering a heart curve with a shader in P5.js
+# Rendering a heart curve in P5.js

 There are many ways to draw a heart shape.
 It could be something really simple like rotating a square by PI/2 and attatching half circles to two adjacent sides.
 You can also render a heart using higher order math equations.
 Following [Daniel Shiffman](https://thecodingtrain.com)'s approach in his Heart Curve coding challenge, I choose the later route.
 I started with the equations on two different websites, and played around with the parameters until I was able to render a decent heart shape.